 Facilities: Camp kitchen, BBQ, toilets, showers, laundry, restaurant/cafe

-Burns Beach itself is just a 55m walk from the campground, but if you’re wanting to venture further afield, Mindarie Marina, Whitemans Park, and Lakeside Joondalup are all within easy reach.
+Burns Beach itself is just a 55m walk from the campground/caravan park (perfect for evening beach fishing!), but if you want to venture further afield, Mindarie Marina, Whitemans Park, and Lakeside Joondalup are all within easy reach.

 MORE INFO